throwable/mdc4spring/README.md

 The value of any argument can be converted inline using [Spring expression language](https://docs.spring.io/spring-framework/docs/current/reference/html/core.html#expressions).
 In this case ```order.id``` and ```user.id``` parameters will be set to ```order.getId()``` and ```user.getId()``` respectively.
+Note if any error occurs during the expression evaluation the execution will not be interrupted and parameter value will be set to a string like _#EVALUATION ERROR#: exception message_.

 ```java
 class OrderProcessor {